MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 those that you changed in an individual session.

-*If you roll down changes for a class, any individual position assignments you’ve made for users in that class will be lost.
+*If you roll down changes for a class, any individual position assignments you've made for users in that class will be lost.
 For more information on position assignments for individual users, see Assigning a user to an organizational structure .*

-If you choose not to roll down changes, the changes won’t affect any existing users but will be reflected in the settings for all users you assign to this class in the future.
+If you choose not to roll down changes, the changes won't affect any existing users but will be reflected in the settings for all users you assign to this class in the future.